theAshRose/twooter/README.md

 ## Description

-Here we have a wonderful, wonderful social media app.
-[Here is a link to the video](https://youtu.be/uVt4Q1g8DKU)
+Here we have a wonderful, wonderful mock social media app.
+[Here is a link to the video](https://youtu.be/VtnfT39sa04)

-Here is a basic program which uses NoSQL. we have a demo video showing CRUD.
+Here is a basic program which uses NoSQL.
+Enjoy the video and peruse the code if you're just trying to learn Mongoose!
+There is much to learn and see here.
+Enjoy!

 ## How to use

-There isnt much to use, but there is much to browse. quality content.
+There isnt much to use, but there is much quality code to browse! watch the video to learn more!

 ## Screenshot of app result